-Your included bike is an 18 gear Giant or Merida mountain bike and will be the correct frame size for your height.
-A rear pannier bag and water bottle holder are included as well as the facility to fit your own pedals or saddle if you wish to bring them.
+Your included bike is a 24 gear Giant or ATX mountain bike with front suspension and will be the correct frame size for your height.
+A pannier bag and water bottle holder are included as well as the facility to fit your own pedals or saddle if you wish to bring them.
 A support vehicle accompanies the rides throughout the tour.
 We provide spare parts and take care of the day to day maintenance.
 All you need to bring is your own helmet.